Saturday, September 22, 2018

 - The use of headphones, earbuds, cell phones, cameras, or phone cameras while riding is strictly forbidden.

-- For the safety of all participants, the use of pull-behind child trailers or similar devices during the ride will not be allowed.
+- For the safety of all participants, the use of pull-behind child trailers, child seats, or similar devices during the ride will not be allowed.
 While the majority of the roads we will travel are generally quiet country roads, several sections of road are unsafe for the use of such devices.
 We appreciate your understanding.

 - King Ranch